slaffer-au/vx_vagrant_one_stop_demo/README.md

     * https://www.virtualbox.org/
   * Vagrant must be installed.
     * https://www.vagrantup.com/
-  * Ansible must be installed.
+  * Ansible must be installed using PIP or APT.
     * http://www.ansible.com/
   * The Cumulus Linux module for Ansible must be installed.
     * Once Ansible is installed, this is achieved with the command ```ansible-galaxy install cumulus.CumulusLinux```